usesapi/replicate-chrome-demo/README.md

 - Build in watch mode by running `npm run watch`
 - Go to chrome://extensions/ and click on the Reload button next to the extension to see the changes.

+## Important

+The first time you run your model might take few minutes, then each time should take few seconds.